hipe/tmx/brazen/doc/issues/089-thoughts-on-the-autonomous-component-system-experiment.md

 the ACS will use this means (instead of the means described above) to attempt to produce the component.

+(we are in the midst of developing an experimental new form for the above that is only for "compound models" tracked with [#083]:INTERP-D)

 we say "interpret" because this method is expected to interpret one or more tokens off the argument stream to turn it into a (trueish) object.